sensu/sensu-docs/content/sensu-go/6.6/operations/deploy-sensu/generate-certificates.md

 You may install the toolkit on your laptop or workstation and store the files there for safekeeping or install the toolkit on one of the systems where you'll run the Sensu backend.

-In this example you'll walk through installing cfssl on a Linux system, which requires copying certain certificates to each of the backend and agent systems you are securing.
+In this example you'll walk through installing cfssl on a Linux system, which requires copying certain certificates and keys to each of the backend and agent systems you are securing.

 This guide assumes that you'll install these certificates in the `/etc/sensu/tls` directory on each backend and agent system.